rverdile/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

 UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
+### GetName

+`func (o *ContainerContainerPushRepositoryResponse) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *ContainerContainerPushRepositoryResponse) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *ContainerContainerPushRepositoryResponse) SetName(v string)`

+SetName sets Name field to given value.

+### GetPulpHref

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpHref() string`

+GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

+### GetPulpHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpHrefOk() (*string, bool)`

+GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpHref

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpHref(v string)`

+SetPulpHref sets PulpHref field to given value.

+### HasPulpHref

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpHref() bool`

+HasPulpHref returns a boolean if a field has been set.

+### GetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

+GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

+### GetVersionsHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

+GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

+SetVersionsHref sets VersionsHref field to given value.

+### HasVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

+HasVersionsHref returns a boolean if a field has been set.

+### GetManifestSigningService

+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`

+GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.

+### GetManifestSigningServiceOk

+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningServiceOk() (*string, bool)`

+GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManifestSigningService

+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningService(v string)`

+SetManifestSigningService sets ManifestSigningService field to given value.

+### HasManifestSigningService

+`func (o *ContainerContainerPushRepositoryResponse) HasManifestSigningService() bool`

+HasManifestSigningService returns a boolean if a field has been set.

+### SetManifestSigningServiceNil

+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningServiceNil(b bool)`

+ SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil

+### UnsetManifestSigningService
+`func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`

+UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil
+### GetPulpCreated

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreated() time.Time`

+GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

+### GetPulpCreatedOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreatedOk() (*time.Time, bool)`

+GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpCreated

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpCreated(v time.Time)`

+SetPulpCreated sets PulpCreated field to given value.

+### HasPulpCreated

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpCreated() bool`

+HasPulpCreated returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)